 Children will use their senses to explore the classroom and outdoor environment.
-We will also be looking at the changes in the weather and the trees when Autumn arrives.
-We will collect lots of natural materials from outdoors and look closely at them to find out about our world.
+We will also be looking carefully at our families and talking about those that are close to us.
+We will be celebrating Harvest festival and beginning to talk about Autumn.